 To center the image, add Spacer Blocks of equal size to both sides.

-You can also use these steps with other blocks to size images relative to your content.
-This is especially useful for text side-by-side with images as shown in the .gif below.
+You can do this same method with other blocks.
+This is especially useful for text side-by-side with images, as shown in the .gif below.

-Click and drag the cropping handle up to crop the image vertically.
+- Click and drag the cropping handle to crop the image.

-Tip: Press and hold the Shift key while dragging the cropping handle to resize the image in 20-pixel increments.
+- Press and hold Shift while dragging the cropping handle to resize the image in 20-pixel increments.
 This can help align the bottom of the image with another block.

 Click and drag the cropping handle down to crop horizontally.
 This zooms in on the image, cutting out the sides.